 All of which are accredited by Highfield awarding body (Registered Centre Number 15417).

-This training is accomplished by staff attending a series of workshops that are presented by our trainers at out new training facility and headquarters in Oldbury.
+This training is accomplished by staff attending a series of workshops that are presented by our trainer at our Training Hub at our head office in Oldbury.

 Mandatory and other subjects which includes;

-Here at Crossroads we strive to prepare our staff in a way that is robust and prepare them for their professional tasks to a very high standard.
+Here at Crossroads we strive to prepare our staff in a way that is robust and prepares them for their professional tasks to a very high standard.